RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-auth0.md

 1. From the newly created application, go to **Settings > Advanced Settings > Certificates**.

     * Copy and save the **Signing Certificate**.
-You will need this information to configure SAML in SM.
+You will need this information to configure SAML in admin console.

     {{<image filename="images/rc/saml/auth0_saml_7.png" alt="" >}}{{</image>}}